QAJackBarclay/QAJackBarclay/README.md

 - 👋 Hi, I’m Jack!
 - 👀 I’m interested in learning how to code and hopefully not sucking at it.
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently learning on a 12 week DevOps course.

 <!---
 QAJackBarclay/QAJackBarclay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.